-During the financial year, the following dividends were provided for.
-The dividends have been provided for in the financial statements.
+During the financial year, the following dividends were provided for and paid.
+The dividends have been provided

-Cents per Share Total amount
+Cents per Share Total Amount

-Final fully franked dividend 0.07 32,863
+Final fully franked dividend 0.00 \$NIL

-Total Amount 0.07 32,863
+Total Amount 0.00 \$NIL

 Options

 No options over issued shares were granted during or since the end of the financial year and there were no options outstanding as at the date of this report.